-December 16 marks the anniversary of the Boston Tea Party.
-On that historic night, Sons of Liberty disguised themselves as Mohawks and dumped British tea into the Harbor.
+On December 16, 1773, Sons of Liberty disguised themselves as Mohawks and dumped British tea into Boston Harbor.
 They were protesting what they believed to be Parliament’s immoral taxation.

 Today, lovers of liberty can visit the Boston Tea Party Ships & Museum at Griffin’s Wharf, where the original action took place.

 The one-hour program begins in a Meeting House, where each participant is issued a feather and assigned a character from the original Tea Party.
 A few participants even have speaking roles, although my guy, Samuel Hobbs of Sturbridge, stayed silent.

 Most of the talking, though, is done by Sam Adams.
 He riles the crowd up and then leads them out to the Tea Ship.
 There patriots young in truth or in spirit can throw foam “chests” into the water.
 (They’re attached to cords for easy retrieval and reuse.)

 From there, it’s into the Museum itself, whose highlight is the only surviving tea chest from the 1773 event, encased in glass and rotating like the Hope Diamond.
 The tour concludes with a short film about the American Revolution, placing the early Tea Party in larger context.

 The Museum offers a fun chance for adults and children to enjoy a brief step back in time to one of the most significant events in U.S. history.